garfix/nli-go/doc/manual/knowledge-engineer/creating-a-grammar.md

     { rule: nbar(E1) -> 'daughter' 'of' np(E2),                                sense: quant_check($np, has_daughter(E2, E1)) }

 Here `np(E2)` will be rewritten to the name "Charles Babbage".
 The parser also sees that E2 is the first argument of the relation `has_daughter(E2, E1)`.
-And you can tell the system that the first argument of this relation is a person, by adding this line to the file "predicates.relation":
+And you can tell the system that the first argument of this relation is a person, by adding this line to the file "argument-sort.relation":

     has_daughter(person, person)